Lecturer, Southampton Education School

 - Maintaining records and paperwork as required

-The role may therefore include regular travel to our network of placement schools within the region.
+The role will therefore include regular travel to our network of placement schools.

-This position will require DBS Clearance at an enhanced level; this would need to be obtained once the applicant is in post.
+This position requires DBS Clearance at an enhanced level; this would need to be obtained once the applicant is in post.

 More information about our teaching programmes and research can be found on our website at www.southampton.ac.uk/education and a profile of Southampton Education School is provided later in these particulars.

 You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Charlene Tyson (Recruitment Team) on +44 (0) 23 8059 2750 or email firstname.lastname@example.org.
-Please quote reference 1364121CJ on all correspondence.
+If you need any assistance, please call Kate Pounds (Recruitment Team) on +44 (0) 23 8059 5456 or email email@example.com Please quote reference 1364721CJ on all correspondence.